iam-abin/devHive/README.md

 ### About

 - This is a Job Finding Application.
 - This application is built using MERN stack and microservices architecture.
-Containerized each services    to be deployed in kubernetes the cluster.
+Containerized each services    to be deployed in kubernetes cluster.
 - This application have mainly 3 user roles,
   1. admin
   2. candidate